hmmferreira/ninja-framework-with-gradle/README.md

 The gretty plugin should also be applied to the overlay webapp (in this scenario, ninja-webapp) as we can check in the ninja-webapp's build.gradle file

-## In order to test this solutin, you will just need to execute the following command:
+## In order to test this solution, you will just need to execute the following command:

 ```Batchfile
  ./gradlew jettyRun